popstas/nodemcu-co2-temp-hum-grafana/README.md

 # Wiring
 - Connect MH-Z19 to pin 1 and 5v
 - Connect DHT11 to pin 2 and 5v
+- Connect light resistor to A0 (not so easy, don't want to explain)

 # Setup nodemcu

 ## Flash firmware
 Get firmware from https://nodemcu-build.com/ with modules:

+- adc
 - dht
 - file
 - gpio